arpitbbhayani/articles/blogs/decipher-single-xor.md

 ![https://user-images.githubusercontent.com/4745789/85209704-ad586700-b357-11ea-8b7c-4d4616af609a.png](https://user-images.githubusercontent.com/4745789/85209704-ad586700-b357-11ea-8b7c-4d4616af609a.png)

 In the illustration above, we see that the message decrypted through key `82` is, in fact, our original message, while the other retrieved plain texts look scrambled and garbage.
-Doing this visually is very easy as we, as humans, are able to comprehend familiarity but how will a computer recognize this?
+Doing this visually is very easy; we, as humans, are able to comprehend familiarity but how will a computer recognize this?

 We need a way to quantify the closeness of a text to a genuine English sentence.
 Closer the decrypted text is to be a genuine English sentence, the closer it would be to our original plain text.

-> *We can do this only because of our assumption - that the original plain text is a genuine English sentence.*
+> We can do this only because of our assumption - that the original plain text is a genuine English sentence.

 ## ETAOIN SHRDLU

 Letter Frequency is the number of times letters of an alphabet appear on average in written language.
-In the English language the letter frequency of letter `a` is `8.239%`, for `b` it is `1.505%` which means out of 100 letters written in English in any random text the letter `a` will show up `8.239%` of times while `b` shows up `1.505%` of times.
+In the English language the letter frequency of letter `a` is `8.239%`, for `b` it is `1.505%` which means out of 100 letters written in English, the letter `a`, on an average, will show up `8.239%` of times while `b` shows up `1.505%` of times.
 Letter frequency (in percentage) for other letters is as shown below.

 ```python
 occurance_english = {